phptek/silverstripe-advancedassets/README.md

 The module's features have been broadly broken into 2 components; Embargo / Expiry and Security.
 Each of these components are able to be individually enabled or disabled via the standard SilverStripe YML configuration system and are _disabled_ by default.
-To enable them:
+To enable them in your site's config.yml file:

     AdvancedAssetsFilesSiteConfig:
       component_security_enabled: true
       component_embargoexpiry_enabled: true

+Notes: If embargo/expiry component is disabled after having been enabled, any dates on related fields will be reset to `null` after each is edited.
+If files remain un-edited after the component is disabled, they will maintain their pre-switchover values.

 ## Installation